SketchOGD: Memory-Efficient Continual Learning: Introduction

 One of the most important requirements for a continual learning algorithm intended to overcome catastrophic forgetting is that it be memory-efficient.
 Various approaches have been proposed to combat catastrophic forgetting (as briefly introduced in Section \ref{sec:related}).
 These approaches tend to involve storing information about past tasks to preserve trained knowledge while learning new tasks.
 Since continual or lifelong learning frameworks should consider learning new tasks over arbitrarily long time horizons with fixed memory budgets, memory cost is a chief consideration for practicality.

-To push the frontier in memory-efficient continual learning, this paper focuses on an established continual learning algorithm known as orthogonal gradient descent \citep[OGD]{Farajtabar2019OrthogonalGD}.
+To advance memory-efficient continual learning, we center our attention on a conceptually straightforward yet powerful continual learning algorithm known as orthogonal gradient descent (OGD) \citep{Farajtabar2019OrthogonalGD}.
 Building on the properties of overparameterized neural networks \citep{li2018learning,azizan2018stochastic,azizan2019stochastic,allen2019convergence}, OGD preserves performance on previous tasks by storing model gradients for previous training examples and projecting later weight updates into the subspace orthogonal to those gradients.
 We choose to focus on OGD because it is simple, effective, and amenable to analysis.
-Furthermore, unlike other continual learning algorithms such as A-GEM \citep{Chaudhry2018EfficientLL}, it does not require re-computing forward passes on old tasks meaning that there is no need to store raw datapoints.
+Furthermore, unlike other continual learning algorithms such as A-GEM \citep{Chaudhry2018EfficientLL}, it does not require re-computing forward passes on old tasks, meaning that there is no need to store raw datapoints.
 This reduces computation requirements and may be beneficial in a setting where privacy is important.
 However, a key limitation of OGD is the memory cost of storing large numbers of gradients.
 For a model with $p$ parameters trained for $T$ iterations, the memory requirement is $\mathcal{O}(pT)$.
 For deep overparameterized networks, $p$ itself may be large, and the growth in the memory requirement with $T$ makes OGD ill-suited to learning over long time horizons.